 “You got diabetes because you’re lazy.”

-If you’re diabetic, what do you do to educate people about the illness?
+If you have diabetes, what do you do to educate people about the illness?